boydx/geosalad/PITCHME.md

 ### Literals
 The syntax of type tells what it is.
 ```
-I am a literally a string of characters
+"I am a literally a string of characters"
 ```

 #HSLIDE